hongjsk/tjwave/README.md

 ## Whats Next

 There are a few things you can do .. and ways to take your robot forward!
-- Use Watson Conversation to improve intent detection.
-Leverage machine learning capabilities within Watson conversation to better match intents even when recognized text is not accurate.
+- Use Watson Assistant to improve intent detection.
+Leverage machine learning capabilities within Watson Assistant to better match intents even when recognized text is not accurate.
 - Animate robot interactions using arm movements + lights (e.g wave when your robot speaks or laughs etc)
 - Correlate additional data to robot arm movements ... e.g control your robot arm using an app, a wearable/smartwatch etc.

 ##update
-- I implemented a watson conversation based version where the conversation api is used to detect intent from a spoken command.
+- I implemented a watson assistant based version where the assistant api is used to detect intent from a spoken command.
   ```
   sudo node wave_conversation.js
   ```
-  - You will need to set up your watson conversation flow and set up a workspace.
+  - You will need to set up your watson assistant flow and set up a workspace.
 More on that [here](http://www.instructables.com/id/Build-a-Talking-Robot-With-Watson-and-Raspberry-Pi/#step6) .
-  - You import sample conversation flow in the folder (workspace.json) to get you started.
+  - You import sample assistant flow in the folder (workspace.json) to get you started.
 This creates intents for actions like "hello" , "see" , "wave" , "introduce" etc
   - Finally, this sample (wave_conversation.js) uses both audio and LED.
 These two hardware devices [are known to conflict](https://github.com/jgarff/rpi_ws281x#limitations) - a workaround is to disable onboard audio and use USB audio on your Pi.

 ## Contributing and Issues